Best Online Master’s in Human and Family Development Programs

 Is a master's in human and family development worth it?

 While the value of any degree is subjective, an online master's in human and family development often leads to in-demand and rewarding careers.
-Graduates often make salaries that exceed the median annual wage for all occupations and can pursue a variety of different positions.
+Graduates often make salaries that exceed the median annual wage for all occupations and can pursue various positions.

-Furthermore, a master's degree in human and family development qualifies graduates for leadership, advanced practice, and managerial roles in the field.
+Furthermore, a master's degree in human and family development qualifies graduates for leadership, advanced practice, and managerial roles.

 Are human and family development graduates in high demand?

 Yes.
-The BLS projects 12% job growth for community and social service occupations, eclipsing the projected growth rate of 8% for all occupations during that period.
+The BLS projects 18% job growth for substance use, behavioral disorder, and mental health counselors, eclipsing the projected growth rate for all occupations during that period.

 How much money can I make with a master's in human and family development?

-According to the BLS, community and social service occupations paid a median annual wage of $47,250 in May 2020, exceeding the median annual wage for all occupations by nearly $6,000.
+According to the BLS, community and social service occupations earned a median annual wage of $52,000 in May 2023, exceeding the median yearly wage for all occupations.

 What are the highest-paying jobs with a master's in human and family development?